Panasonic G1 vs GX7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G1 and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G1 does not offer wifi capability.
+In contrast, the G1 does not provide wifi capability.

-Both the G1 and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the G1 and the GX7 have been discontinued, but can regularly be found used on ebay.
 The G1 was replaced by the Panasonic G2, while the GX7 was followed by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G1 and GX7 can be found, respectively, in the Panasonic G1 Manual (free pdf) or the online Panasonic GX7 Manual.

 So what conclusions can be drawn?
 Is the Panasonic G1 better than the Panasonic GX7 or vice versa?
 The listing below highlights the relative strengths of the two models.